dundass/drapery/README.md

 - explore crowd participation/installation potential
 - see if cellular automata could be integrated
 - investigate other SynthDefs eg resonators, chime-like, pitched noise
+- see if the sheet movement is still audible if using a looper->filterbank sound engine
 - refactor use of 'clone' PD object to allow porting to Organelle/HVCC devices

 # ways to play